danielharrell/LectFall2015/Question.md

 my sentence *the question* in this exchange?
 We can assume I spoke my sentence with the intonation we associate with questions; and that if I wrote my sentence down, I would put a question-mark at the end.
-The verb "to do" appears in my sentence but not in yours, presumably to help produce the inversion of subject and verb that belongs to the syntax of questions, at least in English.
-But there is another word, not found in your sentence, the word "what", that begins mine, as if to announce that what follows this word will belong to a question rather than an answer.
-Let us suppose, then, that what makes my sentence *the question* in our exchange has something essential to do with my use of the word "what".
+I use the verb "to do" in my sentence, presumably to help produce the inversion of subject and verb that belongs to the syntax of questions, at least in English.
+But there is another word I use in my sentence, the first word "what", as if to announce that what follows this word will belong to a question rather than an answer.
+Let us suppose, then, what makes my sentence *the question* in our exchange has something essential to do with my use of the word "what".
 So how am I using it?

 I am using it, evidently, to ask you *what* you had for lunch.
 And the grammatical role it plays in my sentence